Save Pets From Abandonment After Foreclosure

 California set the example protecting pets.
 Now it's time for the rest of the nation to follow suit.

-When someone loses their house to a foreclosure, they are in a situation where they can no longer afford to live there or make payments.
-More often than not that also means that they cannot afford to properly care for animals.
-Animal shelters are seeing an increase in pets being surrendered because their owners are being foreclosed upon .
-An even worse practice on the rise in America is "economic euthanasia," where a pet is put down by its owner simply for financial reasons .
+When someone can no longer afford to make rent or mortgage payments, it is also a challenge to afford to properly care for animals.
+Animal shelters are seeing an increase in pets being surrendered because their owners are being foreclosed upon.
+And the foreclosure rate has sharply increased due pandemic pressure and unemployment2.
+These factors combined have led to a rise in "economic euthanasia," where a pet is put down by its owner simply for financial reasons3.

 Unfortunately, laws concerning the welfare of animals during or after a foreclosure differ from state to state and are severely lacking as a whole.
 With California as the example, we need the Department of Housing and Urban Development (HUD) and Congress to enact a federal law protecting animals from abandonment at a foreclosure nationwide.